Cartoonito (UK and Ireland): Introduction of 24 hour broadcasting and 2018 UK rebrand (2017–2022)

-Rebrand and block relaunch (2022–present)
+2022 UK rebrand and strand relaunch on Cartoon Network (2022–present)

 On 1 February 2022, the channel rebranded with the new 2021 logo and bumpers.
-Following the rebrand, a Cartoonito block launched on its sister channel Cartoon Network, airing weekdays from 9 to 10 AM (was briefly extend to end at 11 AM from Spring until the Summer of 2022).
+Following the rebrand, a Cartoonito strand launched on its sister channel Cartoon Network, airing weekdays from 9:00AM until 10:00AM (was briefly extend to end at 11:00AM from Spring until the Summer of 2022).

+On 1 October 2023, the channel transitioned to utilising the same style of promos as Discovery's free-to-air channels, although it remains a pay network.

+On 27 September 2024, an HD simulcast of the channel launched on Virgin Media alongside Boomerang HD, replacing the SD feed on the service.